chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 We use Nix in two primary ways:

-1. NixOS - create and manage servers by simply copying, combining and updating nix configuration files.
+1. NixOS - create and manage servers by simply cloning and referencing nix configuration files.
-1. nix-shell - creates a terminal shell with all the tools and configuration needed to perform a task.
+1. nix-shell - creates a terminal shell with all the tools and configuration needed to support a role.

 #### NixOS

 diagram: nixos
 show how a single server can apply multiple nix configs

+#### nix-shell

+Diagram: nix-shell
+Show how user connects and get mapped to the respective role 'nix-shells'. <!-- TODO -->

 It is worth noting that both chuck-stack users and developers use nix-shell to perform their respective roles.
 While these role's tasks may differ, we deliver the role work instructions and tools in the exact same way.
 This is an important point, and it differentiates the chuck-stack from its historical alternatives.

-#### nix-shell
+#### Nix References

-Diagram: nix-shell
-Show how user connects and get mapped to the respective role 'nix-shells'. <!-- TODO -->

-References:

 - chuck-stack [Nix introduction](./tool-linux.md#nix)
 - chuck-stack NixOS [repository of tool configurations](https://github.com/chuckstack/chuck-stack-nix/tree/main/nixos)